clin1234/clin1234.github.io/blog/index.md

 # Utterances of a Cynic

-## My experience in the Open Source Summit NA
+## My experience in the Open Source Summit NA and Embedded Linux Conference NA

 Laat modified 5/20/2026